 - We have many purchasing channels and methods which leads to complexity.

-- Opportunities within each of these: A. Change in organization structure or responsibilities: If Global Purchasing was within shared services; B. Improved communication with customers and partners: using a vendor portal; C. Increased standardization: One ERP system; our company has different ERP’s for the different business units; D. Process automation: More RPA; E. Technology improvements other than automation: Vendor portal.
+- Opportunities within each of these: A. Change in organization structure or responsibilities: If Global Purchasing was within shared services; B. Improved communication with customers and partners: using a vendor portal; C. Increased standardization: One ERP system; our company has different ERPs for the different business units; D. Process automation: More RPA; E. Technology improvements other than automation: Vendor portal.

 - Improved operational audits ensuring accuracy and trust between vendor and customer.

-Identifying and then taking advantages of opportunities to drive process improvements based on an appreciation of the interrelated work steps that are part of the end-to-end Purchase to Pay process is difficult, even under the best circumstances.
-Getting high level sponsorship and dedicated resources are important factors to create a successful project.
-For those companies lucky enough to have mature Share Services operations, there is often enough critical mass to get a project defined and completed, even when the primary objective is focused on optimizing the work activities that are within scope of the Shared Services organization.
+Identifying and then taking advantage of opportunities to drive process improvements based on an appreciation of the interrelated work steps that are part of the end-to-end Purchase to Pay process is difficult, even under the best circumstances.
+Getting high-level sponsorship and dedicated resources are important factors to create a successful project.
+For those companies lucky enough to have mature Share Services operations, there is often enough critical mass to get a project defined and completed, even when the primary objective is focused on optimizing the work activities that are within the scope of the Shared Services organization.
 Taking an end-to-end perspective ensures outcomes that optimize benefits for the entire company.

 What is the overall status of the Purchase to Pay process at your company?
 What are the opportunities or changes that would create the biggest impact?

 Who are your peers and how are you collaborating with them?